Symmetric Matrices: Theory and Applications: Basic notions and notations

 In case $m=n$ it is called \textit{quadratic}.
 Hence, a symmetric matrix is quadratic.
 A $1 \times n$ matrix is called \textit{row vector} and a $m \times 1$ matrix \textit{column vector}.
 In this text, but in section \ref{sec_analyticAppl}, an element of $M^n = M \times M \times ... \times M$ is considered as a row vector.
-To endow the set $M^{m \times n}$ of all ${m \times n}$ matrices over $M$ with an algebraic structure we require of $M$ having some algebraic structure.
+To endow the set $M^{m \times n}$ of all ${m \times n}$ matrices over $M$ with an algebraic structure we require of $M$ having some algebraic structure: From now on $M$ is a commutative ring $R$ with additive neutral element $0$ and multiplicative neutral element $1$ (s.
+Definition \ref{def_ring}).